shotaro12oyama/udacity-robond-deeplearning/writeup.md

 ### Future Enhancement ###
 I should try to collect more data from the simulator.
-Also, I may be able to add more layer for encoder and decoder, in order to deal with more complicate model.Especially,
+Also, I may be able to add more layer for encoder and decoder, in order to deal with more complicate model.
+Or, using max-pooling indices for upsampling like Segnet, i may get better performance.

 source:
 https://arxiv.org/pdf/1511.00561.pdf